Asia-Pacific Economic Cooperation (APEC)

 Key to reaching the vision of the Asia-Pacific Economic Cooperation are the Bogor Goals of free and open

-foreign trade and foreign direct investment (FDI) in the Asia-Pacific region by 2010 for industrialized economies and 2020 for developing
+foreign trade and foreign direct investment (FDI) in the Asia-Pacific region by 2010 for industrialised economies and 2020 for developing

 The APEC focuses on three key areas (Three pillars of APEC):

-- Regional Trade and foreign direct investment liberalization
+- Regional Trade and foreign direct investment liberalisation

 - International Business facilitation